NanoComp/meep/doc/docs/Parallel_Meep.md

 plt.savefig('chunk_layout.png',dpi=150,bbox_inches='tight')
 ```

-For improved performance, consider ordering the chunks such that adjacent chunks are numbered consecutively.
-This is equivalent to assigning MPI ranks in [depth-first order](https://en.wikipedia.org/wiki/Depth-first_search) which ensures that adjacent chunks on the same MPI node communicate using shared memory rather than the network (which tends to be slower).
+For improved performance, we recommend ordering the process IDs in [depth-first order](https://en.wikipedia.org/wiki/Depth-first_search) of the tree, which will tend to give spatially adjacent chunks nearby process IDs.
+This increases the chance that adjacent chunks are on the same MPI node, improving communication speeds.

 Technical Details
 -----------------